eaclark/gpattern/README.md

     rainbow = rest + ',' + item
 ```

 While this works for this program, splitting lines won't work for all replacement patterns.
+(E.g., this will have problems when the pattern match is only suppose to be replace a substring within the subject string.)

+Ideally, a replacement statement would be written as one statement and done in the following order:

+1. resolve the LHS, doing the pattern match (remembering the matched substring and any assignments done).
+2. resolve the RHS, building the replacement string.
+3. do the 'putAt' function, replacing the matched substring with the replacement string.

-Hopefully, this is only a temporary problem.
+Achieving this is still under investigation

 #### Patterns with explicit Strings or GStrings